logo

 idle#6b7280 greyChallenge request in flight.Preparing protection…

-solving#6b7280 greyWorker is hashing or verify call is in flight.Verifying form protection…
+solving#6b7280 greyWorker is hashing for a nonce.Verifying form protection…

-rate_limited#d97706 amberChallenge or verify returned 429.
+rate_limited#d97706 amberChallenge returned 429.
 Live countdown when the server sent retry_after; static fallback when it didn't.Please try again in N seconds

 - or -